US retail sales up a record 17.7% in a partial rebound

 But analysts caution that some of the gains thus far probably reflect the impact of temporary government aid and expanded unemployment benefits in the face of a deep recession.
 The jobless rate is a historically high 13.3% by the government’s standard measure and an even worse 21.2% by the broadest gauge of unemployment.
 For now, Americans are spending disproportionately more on essentials and less on luxuries.

-“Our wants and our needs have changed permanently until we find a health fix,” said Stacy Widlitz, president of SW Retail Advisors, a retail consultancy.
+“Our wants and our needs have changed permanently until we find a health fix,” said Stacey Widlitz, president of SW Retail Advisors, a retail consultancy.
 “Shoppers are focusing on comfort, home and well-being.”

 The lockdowns sent many mall-based chains further into peril.
-These retailers furloughed workers, slashed costs to preserve dwindling cash reserves and, in the cases of Nieman Marcus, J.Crew and JC Penney, filed for bankruptcy protection.
+These retailers furloughed workers, slashed costs to preserve dwindling cash reserves and, in the cases of Neiman Marcus, J.Crew and JC Penney, filed for bankruptcy protection.

 These troubles have contrasted with renewed strength for Walmart, Target and Home Depot, which were deemed essential businesses from the start and were allowed to remain open.